sframe-wg/sframe/draft-ietf-sframe-enc.md

 frame buffer, to be sent in some channel visibile to the SFU (e.g., an RTP header extension).

-The encrypted payload is then passed to a generic RTP packetized to construct the RTP packets and encrypt it using SRTP keys for the HBH encryption to the media server.
+The encrypted payload is then passed to a generic RTP packetizer to construct the RTP packets and encrypt it using SRTP keys for the HBH encryption to the media server.